longbytes/Used-Car-Analysis-Spark-SQL/README.md

 * Apache Spark SQL

 ## How to view the project
-- Click on the PDF file in this repo: `Spark SQL Analysis in Zeppelin notebook.pdf`
+- Click on the PDF file in this repo: `Spark SQL Analysis in Zeppelin notebook.pdf` or on [Google Drive](https://drive.google.com/file/d/12JP9IiPKnNr67tlbn-kRxKyC1QWrdGzQ/view?usp=sharing).
-- You can preview the PDF file directly on GitHub or download and read it using any PDF reader.
+- You can preview the PDF file directly on GitHub or Google Drive.
+You can also download and read the report using any PDF reader on your computer.
 - If you have any questions regarding the notebook and the analysis, please feel free to contact me.